jigpu/linuxwacom-wiki-archive/wiki/How_Wacom_tablets_work.md

 When a Wacom serial tablet is connected to a serial port, software can interact with it directly by opening the appropriate device, usually /dev/ttyS0.
-The XFree86 Wacom driver (wacom\_drv.o) does precisely this, and all stylus movements are converted into XInput events for programs like the Gimp to turn into fluid brush strokes.
+The XFree86 Wacom driver (wacom\_drv.o) does precisely this, and all stylus movements are converted into X input events for programs like the Gimp to turn into fluid brush strokes.

 Wacom tablets are capable of handling a number of different data